seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ISABELLA**
 O, fie, fie, fie!
-Thy sin’s not accidental, but a trade.
+Thy sin's not accidental, but a trade.
 Mercy to thee would prove itself a bawd:
-’Tis best thou diest quickly.
+'Tis best thou diest quickly.

 **CLAUDIO**
 O hear me, Isabella!